Not spending money? No need to worry there’s lots to do!

 19. Come up with new outfit combinations

 Would you much rather be out shopping than doing just about anything?
 Pull out your clothes and come up with some new outfit combos.
 You might have far more outfits than you realized.
-Posts to get your ideas going: How To Wear One Look a Zillion Different Ways, create an efficient wardrobe with these packing tips the translate into everyday life to generate a small but powerful closet, How To Transition Summer Clothes Into Fall, Wearing Scarves to Pump Up Your Style, and don’t miss my #1 Tip for Having Style on the Cheap!
+Posts to get your ideas going: How To Wear One Look a Zillion Different Ways, How To Transition Summer Clothes Into Fall, and Wearing Scarves to Pump Up Your Style!

 There are lots of different potluck options: breakfast, dessert, appetizers.
 When everyone brings something the burden for one person to pay for everything is lifted.
 I recently went to a themed potluck where everyone brought something related to pumpkins!
 It was awesome!
 I brought pumpkin spice cupcakes with brown butter cinnamon buttercream frosting (so good!).